-If you are evaluating a new product, ask the vendor if you have ideas for customizations or integrations.
-Most legal tech companies embrace collaboration and creativity.
+If you are evaluating a new legal software, ask the vendor if you have ideas for customizations or integrations.
+Most legal matter software companies embrace collaboration and creativity.

 In her closing remarks at CLOC, Mary O’Carroll, the head of legal operations at Google, advised those of us in this new field to experiment and learn: “Believe me, plenty of things I work on fail.
 But they help us make progress!
 And that is the ONLY way to move forward and innovate.